bccomputerscience/COMPB2/Syllabus.md

 Dec 7 | 16 |  **Final Exam - 12:00 pm to 1:50 pm** | |

-### READ THE MATERIAL FOR THE WEEK BEFORE CLASS
+### Read the material for the week before class
-### This syllabus is TENTATIVE and subject to change
+### This syllabus is tentative and subject to change